10 Best Free Coding Websites for Beginners (2026)

 ๐Ÿ• Updated June 2026 ยท 10 sections

 Look, I get it.
 You want to learn to code but you don't want to go broke doing it.
 Good news: 2026 is the best time ever to learn programming for free.
 These ten sites will take you from "I've never written a line of code" to "I just built my first real app."
-Let's dig in.

 1. freeCodeCamp โ€“ The Best All-in-One